Mixed Integer and hierarchical Surrogates

 from smt.applications.mixed_integer import MixedIntegerKrigingModel

-from smt.utils.design_space import (
+from smt.design_space import (

 DesignSpace,